Adam Walton (DJ): Early life and career

 Walton was born in Davenham, Cheshire.
 His family moved to Nannerch, Wales where he was brought up.
 He studied English at Liverpool University gaining a degree and formed a band in 1990 to 'avoid working.'
 In June 1991 Adam began presenting a series of seven 30 minute radio shows called Burst on the now defunct station, BBC Radio Clwyd.

 Wanting to focus on his band, Walton didn't do any further radio work for 3 years.
 His band (originally called Daisychain) released a cassette EP called Maelstrom.
 They changed their name to Metroland before settling on The Immediate, who released a CD EP Stay Young in 1995.

 BBC Radio Wales

 Walton began presenting a show on BBC Radio Wales called Revolution in October 1994.
-It was broadcast on week nights from the BBC studios in Mold and several artistes appeared in session on the show including Frank Black, Julian Cope, Ride (band), Throwing Muses, Catatonia and Melys.
+It was broadcast on week nights from the BBC studios in Mold and several artistes appeared in session on the show including Frank Black, Julian Cope, Ride, Throwing Muses, Catatonia and Melys.
 The show ran with this format until 1998.